Could You Please Oblige Us with a Bren Gun?

 "Could You Please Oblige Us with a Bren Gun?" is a humorous song written and composed by Noël Coward in 1941.

 Like much of Coward's work it displays skill at wordplay and evokes a feeling of both good humour and patriotic pride.
 The song pokes fun at the disorder and shortages of equipment, supplies and effective leadership that the Home Guard experienced during the Second World War.

-The dog in Three Men in a Boat, an 1889 work by Jerome K. Jerome, is named Montmorency, the surname of the colonel in the song.
+Content

+The song centres on an elderly ex-soldier, Colonel Montmorency, who was "in Calcutta in 'ninety-two".
+He has come out of retirement to raise a corps of the Home Guard, and the lyrics tell of two letters that he addresses to the "Minister of Supply", courteously but desperately appealing for munitions:

+He repeatedly emphasises the paucity and makeshift nature of the equipment the unit currently possesses:

+In his second letter, Montmorency reports that: